yash30201/cs-notes/OS/notes/overview.md

 ---
 <br>

-> SRAM is faster than DRAM, hence used to L2 and L# cache. [full article](https://www.guru99.com/sram-vs-dram-difference.html)
+> SRAM is faster than DRAM, hence used to L2 and L3 cache. [full article](https://www.guru99.com/sram-vs-dram-difference.html)

 <br>